akihikodaki/dts/doc/dts_gsg/sys_reqs.rst

 Python Module “docutils”: Docutils is a modular system for processing documentation into useful formats, such as HTML, XML, and LaTeX.
 Python Module “pcapy”: Pcapy is a Python extension module that interfaces with the libpcap packet capture library.
 Pcapy enables python scripts to capture packets on the network.
 Python Module “xlrd”: Xlrd is a Python module that extracts data from Excel spreadsheets.
+Python Module “threadpool”: Threadpool is a Python module that maintains a pool of worker threads to perform time consuming operations in parallel.

 Please see installation instruction as the following: